MikeTheReader/advent-of-code-2019/src/day-3/README.md

 Realized the solution of incrementing a number doesn't actually help, since we can have a self-overlapping wire that we don't want to count as an intersection.
 Added a test for self-overlapping and implemented a fix by using Set as the value for a given x, y coordinate and then adding the wire number to it.

+## Second Half

+Second half seemed like it was going to be easy, but went through a couple of iterations.
+Managed to find a way of doing it that ended up cleaning up the logic for the first half.

+Had it working and unit tests passing, but kept getting the wrong number for the final answer.

+Turned out, I was only incrementing my step count when I hit an intersection.
+Pulled that out of there and everything was much better.